 Looking for a hobby class in Andheri?
-The classes held by Mitty Raja are a good option for you.
+The classes held by Mitty Pottery's Vinod Dubey might be a good option for you.
 A basic course for adult beginners is of 15-hour-long duration which you can do over a few weeks' time.
-And the course is priced at INR 6,000.
 He only takes two students at once, making sure someone’s eye is really over your shoulder while you’re new at this craft.
 If he's booked up, you may have to wait for slot.
-Call him on 9324626697 for more details.

 Meetakriti Pottery and Sculpture, Goregaon

 Meeta Suraiya is a housewife and takes her passion for pottery quite seriously.
 She teaches this art form to people at her home in Goregaon.
-You can either take a one day workshop for INR 1,500 for a 2-hour session, or you can sign up for regular classes, for INR 1000 per session, for 4 sessions for the basic course.
+You can either take a one day workshop, or you can sign up for regular classes.
 Economical, and educative, this one's a perfect fit for if you're on a budget.

 Shell Out: INR 1,500 for one day, for a 2-hour session; regular classes for INR 1000 per session.

 One Wheel Drive, Grant Road

 One Wheel Drive is a store in SoBo that creates handmade stoneware ceramics.The owner, Anshu Dorairaj, conducts pottery classes for you to learn a lot about the art of pottery - from how to prep the clay to properly handling, shaping and reshaping it to create beautiful pieces of handicrafts.
 She usually conducts four-day courses, which can further be extended on request if you are willing to learn more.
 These classes are carried out in groups of four, and in case you’re only free on a Sunday, you’d be happy to know that she also takes Sunday morning classes.